mono-company/bedrock-mini/README.md

 * Renders Jade templates
 * Has Browsersync starting a local server
 * Compiles SCSS
-* Already has references to jQuery in place, and a script tag to begin your JS
+* Already has references to jQuery and jQuery UI in place, and a script tag to begin your JS

 If you need more power, a styleguide, better navigation between templates, consider <a href="http://bedrock.mono.company/">Bedrock</a>.